 The gear-ratio of the ByK also makes them easier to ride.
 With a smaller chain ring, it requires less effort to get started riding.
 For more aggressive riders, the lower gear ratio means they won’t be able to ride as fast, but for the average kid, the gear ratio was a perfect balance.
 To prevent greasy pant legs, the chain ring is fully enclosed, front and back, helping to prevent the chain from coming off the chain ring.

-Compared to other speciality brands, the ByK carves out a place of its own.
-While the WOOM, Cleary and Islabikes (not shown) all utilize a long wheelbase, light frame and low bottom bracket design, the ByK offers the lowest minimum seat height of the four at 15.7″ (Islabikes 14″ bike minimum is 17″).
+Compared to other specialty brands, the ByK carves out a place of its own.
+While the woom, Cleary and Islabikes (not shown) all utilize a long wheelbase, light frame and low bottom bracket design, the ByK offers the lowest minimum seat height of the four at 15.7″ (Islabikes 14″ bike minimum is 17″).
 It is also the cheapest of the lot.
-The ByK bikes, however, do no offer a freewheel option (no coaster brake).
+The ByK bikes, however, do not offer a freewheel option (no coaster brake).
 With the added push bar to prevent falls, the coaster brake is less of a problem with the ByK, as it would be with the other bikes.
-Lastly, compared to the Gecko, the 14″ wheels of the ByK allow for easier maneuvering and less rolling resistance.
+Lastly, compared to the Cleary Gecko, the 14″ wheels of the ByK allow for easier maneuvering and less rolling resistance.

 The variation in handlebar heights is particularly noticeable when comparing a child’s body position on a bike.
 For most kids, sitting upright is a natural, comfortable and preferable position, especially when just starting out on a pedal bike.
-Sitting upright on top of a bikes however, makes a bike hard to balance, which is a the common problem with cheap bikes.
-Sitting upright lower on the bike (in relation to the tires), as shown below on the ByK and the WOOM, allows kids to comfortably and easily balance a bike.
+Sitting upright on top of a bike however, makes a bike hard to balance, which is a common problem with cheap bikes.
+Sitting upright lower on the bike (in relation to the tires), as shown below on the ByK and the woom, allows kids to comfortably and easily balance a bike.

 The brakes of the ByK is certainly one item we would like to see improvement on.
 While child-sized, the brake lever was almost too far for our three-year-old tester to reach.
 As mentioned previously, we would also like to see a freewheel option, but since they are required on all bikes with a minimum seat post less than 17″, it would require selling a completely separate back wheel (which the user would have to install themselves, like the WOOM) or selling the bike with a extra long seat post and require the purchase of a shorter one (like Cleary).

-Light weight with a larger tire size and low center-of-gravity design, the ByK E-250 packs a lot of punch into its $229 price tag.
+Lightweight with a larger tire size and low center-of-gravity design, the ByK E-250 packs a lot of punch into its price tag.
 The “Best Bang for Your Buck” in bikes, ByK’s allow kids to ride easier, sooner and faster.
 Coming standard with a coaster brake, the ByK can be more challenging for balance bike graduates to learn to pedal, but the included push bar can certainly help to ease the transition.
 With its low 15.7″ minimum seat height, the E-250 is suitable for kids in size 3T to 5T pants.